viktoriachernykh/plastic-free-client/README.md

-## Search all plastic free products in your city :whale:
+## Search all plastic free products in your city :world_map:

 Client repo of a full stack app